 Combat flight simulator games are not everybody’s cup of tea.
 However, for some gamers, they allow the closest experience to actually piloting jets and helicopters.
-What better experience is there than deftly soaring between buildings or trees whilst evading enemy fire until you hone in on the enemy and blow them out of the sky?
+What better experience is there than gracefully soaring between buildings or trees whilst evading enemy fire until you hone in on the enemy and blow them out of the sky?

 Super Thunder Blade is a combat flight simulation shooter game and follow up to the 1987 arcade game Thunder Blade.
 It was developed and published by Sega and released on the Mega Drive in 1988 in Japan, 1989 in North America, and 1990 in Europe.
 It would later be released on the Wii Virtual Console in 2007 and was part of the Sega Genesis Collection (2006) for the PlayStation 2 and PlayStation Portable, and on Sonic’s Ultimate Genesis Collection (2009) for the PlayStation 3 and Xbox 360.

-After the events of Thunder Blade 1987, your helicopter returns battle hardened from its battle with the renegade troops.
+After the events of Thunder Blade 1987, your helicopter returns battle hardened from its encounters with the renegade troops.
 However, from their secret base in the East, it is not long before the renegade troops regroup and re-arm with even more devastating weaponry at their disposal.
 Their aim is still to conquer the free world and deploy their forces on land, sea and in the air.
 With a refitted attack helicopter with state-of-the-art weaponry, you take to the sky once more and set about dismantling the enemy forces.

 There are two aspects to this game.
 The first is a third-person view which sees you flying through landscapes firing your gatling gun and AATM missiles at enemy jets, helicopters, and tanks.
 At the end of the stage, the view shifts from third person to bird’s eye view.
 You then proceed to fight an end of level boss.